 Table of Contents

-Biosolids contain nutrients and organic matter that are important to plant growth, such as:
+Biosolids contain nutrients and organic matter that are beneficial and important to plant growth, such as:

-They may also contain trace amounts of other elements such as arsenic, lead, and mercury.
-Concentrations of these elements in land-applied sewage biosolids are regulated under the Nutrient Management Act, 2002, (NMA) and the Environmental Protection Act (EPA).
+They may also contain trace amounts of other elements such as arsenic, lead and mercury.
+The land application of sewage biosolids as a NASM and the elements NASM contains is regulated under the Nutrient Management Act, 2002, (NMA) and the Nutrient Management Regulation.

-When applied according to the General Nutrient Management Regulation, sewage biosolids will:
+When applied according to the regulation, sewage biosolids will:

-Sewage biosolids have been utilized on agricultural land in Canada, the United States and Europe for more than 30 years.
-Applying sewage biosolids to farmland is an important means of recycling nutrients in the environment.
-As such, the process offers economic and environmental advantages to society at large.
+Sewage biosolids have been used on agricultural land in Canada, the United States and Europe for more than 30 years.
+Applying sewage biosolids to farmland is an important means of recycling nutrients in the environment, and offers economic and environmental advantages to communities.

 These crops are well-suited to using nitrogen supplied by biosolids.
 Nutrients such as nitrogen should be applied within crop recommendations.